 Actions & Results:

-The following actions are starting in 2019.
+The following actions started in 2019.

 - Capture and eradicate an estimated 10+ pairs of common myna birds and complete a cane toad survey and assessment on Rotuma Island, Fiji

 - Remove cats and rats (with rodenticide) in the Marquesas, while establishing a captive population of the Marquesas ground dove and Marquesas monarch.

 - Launch a goat removal program in Rapa island to save the Rapa shearwater from extinction.

 Size of Area Involved: